codarrenvelvindron/codarren.github.io/_drafts/Data_from_unconventional_json_files_in_Python.md

 All the explanation is in the comments.

-Instead of using the keys to reference to items, we are using indexes of each item to reference to it.
+In essence, instead of using keys to reference items, we are using indexes of each item to reference to it.

 I hope you enjoyed this little article.